cloud-whisperer/mini-projects/AD-EntraID-Defender-Azure-Monitor/README.md

 - 🛡️ Designed and simulated **Zero Trust policies** using Conditional Access
 - 📊 Visualized and validated activity using **Log Analytics & Entra Logs**

----

-> 💬 *Would you like this version exported as a PDF, shared to LinkedIn, or added as a portfolio case study?
-Let me know, I’ll package it up perfectly for recruiters.*

-- 📁 Apply **secure file handling and access governance** using bucket policies and endpoints.
-- ⚙️ Practice using **DevSecOps pipelines** with Infrastructure-as-Code and observability.
-- 🌐 Explore real-world **multi-cloud readiness** and **compliance-driven design**.